Ebrahiminegin67/XAI_multi_agent/README.md

 ![ML_Model](images/CNN_Model.png)

+### Benefits:
+- Finding the Root Cause of Conflicts Using ML Features
+- How Conflict Prediction Improves the Multi-Agent System

 ### Finding the Root Cause of Conflicts Using ML Features

 Machine learning helps identify **why** conflicts occur by analyzing feature importance and SHAP values.